Urban Food Garden

 For information on how to do this see Germinating Carrots Using A Protective Cover .

 The main threat to carrots is from slugs and snails when the carrot seedlings are first emerging.
-Though cockchafer larvae can also inflict some damage. for information on dealing with these pest see Protecting Carrots From Pests.
+Though cockchafer larvae can also inflict some damage.
+For information on dealing with these pest see Protecting Carrots From Pests.

 By using the methods mentioned above it is possible to consistently grow good sized healthy carrots.